LukeMS/keltor/rst/index.rst

 **House Head**: Duke Sezral Tal Morgain

-**Power Base**: Rocrest in Argos
+**Power Base**: `Rocrest`_ in `Argos`_

 The black sheep of the Major Houses, House Morgain's near legendary skills in carousing and womanizing are second only to their shrewd business sense and diplomatic faculties.
-Significant land holdings are maintained in eastern Sulkor, southern Celyd and western Argos.
+Significant land holdings are maintained in eastern `Sulkor`_, southern `Celyd`_ and western `Argos`_.

 Nentus